 ESFTUG initiatives are derived from teachers’ vision and international practices shared from partner organizations.
 The themes selected in the project are directly linked to the needs of Georgian teachers, to enhance their professionalism in teaching and learning processes, and include all students in the process and to be oriented on results of school-leavers knowledge and skills to be effectively reflected.
 Nowadays there is a tendency of teachers to gain their professional freedom to manage classes, difference teaching mechanisms and to plan their lessons best serve for benefits of students.
 Therefore, the themes are relatively selected according to the Georgian School Development Strategy and needs of teachers.
 As known most of Georgian teachers received their education during the Soviet Period and they are in need to change their methods of teaching, approaches and mentality.

 Corresponding to the development triangle in the first phase of cooperation between ESFTUG and GL in 2017-18 we focused on strategic activities and capacity building, while we in the second phase want to increase the advocacy capacity elements in the project.
-We have done this from two different aspects1/2:
+We have done this from two different aspects, that correspond to the two immediate objectives a and b, ref. p.
+1/2:

 The educational policy themes we work with have been selected so they match the present educational policy debate in Georgia and this way we strengthen the capacity of ESFTUC to play an active role in the established social sector dialogue with the ministry of Education.
 The Social dialogue agreement was established with the help of the European Teacher Union Confederation, ETUCE – the European region of EI, Education International, where both GL and ESTUG are members.